vyel/FEND-Memory-Game/README.md

 * less than 18 Moves - 2 stars
 * 18 Moves or more - 1 star

-The game ends when all cards are matched, or you can restart the game by clicking on the restart button.
+The game ends when all cards are matched.
+You can restart the game at any time by clicking on the restart button.

 ## Dependencies / Resources